-Implementations of the RLWE scheme of Lyubashevsky et al. [102] (LPR10) on microcontrollers are given in [100, 124].
-Additionally, Infineon has announced the successful implementation of a variant of NewHope on a smart card microcontroller [87].
+Implementations of the RLWE scheme of Lyubashevsky et al. [101] (LPR10) on microcontrollers are given in [99, 123].
+Additionally, Infineon has announced the successful implementation of a variant of NEWHOPE on a smart card microcontroller [85].

 Several implementations of lattice-based cryptography on reconfigurable hardware have been provided so far.
-Instantiations of the basic LPR10 scheme on FPGAs are given in [72, 132, 123].
-Works that implement NEWHOPE-USENIX on FPGAs are [91] and [115].
+Instantiations of the basic LPR10 scheme on FPGAs are given in [70, 131, 122].